adent11/Intermediate-CAD/README.md

 Pin.SLDPRT <br />

 In this assignment I made a linear extender that is controlled with a pin.
 The body of the extender is made of three different versions of the same part.<br />
-This assignment taught me how to use Solidworks assemblies to make a more dynamic and functional CAD prototype.<br />
+This assignment taught me how to use advanced mates in assemblies to make a more dynamic and functional CAD prototype.<br />
 <br />